llavner/ITHS_Web02_Fullstack/API-spec.md

 # CRUD-API For E-commerce
 **Version 1.0**
 This API interacts with the backend service of an E-commerce application.
-It uses endpoints such as Categories, Orders, Products, and Users.
+It uses endpoints such as Categories, Products, and Users.

 ## Content